xufengduan/MacBehaviour/README.md

 For details and citation, please see the preprint: <a href="https://arxiv.org/abs/2405.07495"> Duan, X., Li, S., & Cai, Z. G. (2024).
 MacBehaviour: An R package for behavioural experimentation on large language models. </a>

+Please pilot test your experiment before running it, as we are not responsible for any potential losses incurred.

 <div id="installing-and-loading-necessary-packages" class="section level3">

 ## News